SamMayWork/chiron-rust-client/README.md

-# Chiron-Template
+# chiron-client

-This is a simple Express application serving a basic API as a template for future applications.
-This application can be run in a container using the Dockerfile bundled.
+This is the component responsible for loading the file created by the learner and then applying it to the local cluster